dsl-logo

 These could be double listings of debts, or debts that aren’t yours.
 They could either be mistakes, or signs that you’re a victim of identity theft.

-Stop applying for credit
+4. Avoid applying for unnecessary credit

 A declined application now will almost certainly make your credit score worse.
 Even if you’re approved for a bad credit loan, taking on more credit (at a higher interest rate) could make managing your finances difficult.